cf73/agpur/content/collections/pages/home.md

         type: hard_break
       -
         type: text
-        text: "Premium locking WBT0152Ag are an optional RCA used to terminate the Athene and Heracles RCA designs.\_ A wonderful Ag/Teflon XLR is used for the balanced designs, with locking silver Neutriks available for pro use."
+        text: 'Premium low-mass, silver-plated tellurium-infused non-metallic RCAs are used for the single-ended designs.
+WBT0152AG locking RCAs are available for Pro or studio use at no extra cost.'
   -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: "\_A wonderful Ag/Teflon XLR is used for the balanced designs.
+Neutrik silver-plated locking connectors are also available for Pro or studio use, again, at no extra cost."
+      -
         type: hard_break
       -
         type: hard_break
       -
         type: text
-        text: 'Speaker cables are terminated in very burly Ag-plated spades and Ag-plated banana plugs for complete continuity of Ag conductance.'
+        text: 'Speaker cables are terminated in very burly Ag-plated spades and Ag-plated banana plugs for complete continuity of Ag conductivity.'
       -
         type: hard_break
       -